kaashmonee/rM2FS/README.md

 added which will save all the spectra to an output text file.

 ## Authors
-Skanda Kaashyap, Carnegie Mellon University
+(c) Skanda Kaashyap, Carnegie Mellon University